sakamies/built-in-accessibility/README.md

 - In some browsers, the text you have input to input elements gets preserved when you go back. (verify this)

 If you have a JavaScript front end app, you should take these into account when displaying new pages.
 In some cases it may not be needed to have these behaviours and in some cases you might have better state preservation with a front end app.

+A normal web page has many consistent default behaviours, like scrolling one viewport length with the spacebar in desktop browsers.
+When implementing custom actions (keyboard shorcuts, gestures) test your site with your target browsers and platforms with and without your custom implementation so that if you overwrite any default behaviours, it's intentional.

 ## Document metadata